|Nutrition Facts (per serving)|

 Remove the sauce from the heat, and using a metal tablespoon, gently fold (not stir or beat) in the unsweetened whipped cream.
 The lighter your touch here, the lighter the finished sauce will be.

-- If you can't serve immediately and you need to keep the sauce, it does not hold for long but is best set over a bowl of hot water with an occasional flick of the whisk to keep it holding the shape, but fifteen minutes is the maximum time.
+- If you can't serve immediately and you need to keep the sauce, it does not hold for long but is best set over a bowl of hot water with an occasional flick of the whisk to keep it holding the shape, but 15 minutes is the maximum time.